Consider the Adult & Teen Challenge program—a Low Cost, Christian Rehab Alternative

 Find Help for Your Addiction to Tobacco and Nicotine

-At Central Florida Men’s Rehab, we understand how hard it can be to break an addiction to tobacco and nicotine, and we want to help!
+At Orlando Men’s Rehab Center, we understand how hard it can be to break an addiction to tobacco and nicotine, and we want to help!
 Please take a moment to look over this article, and contact us for more information about our program.

 Tobacco is one of the most widely abused substances in the world.
 It is highly addictive.
 The Centers for Disease Control and Prevention estimates that tobacco causes 6 million deaths per year.
 This makes tobacco the leading cause of preventable death.